 If you've forgotten to take the butter out of the fridge ahead of time, (and who hasn't done that?) the best way to soften it is to leave it unwrapped on the counter at room temperature for 30 to 45 minutes.

-If you just can't wait, microwaving it is possible, but usually not a wise choice!
-It only takes a few seconds to turn butter from hard as a rock to melted.
+If you just can't wait, microwaving it is possible, but it is usually not a wise choice!
+It only takes a few seconds to turn butter from rock hard to melted.
 So if you must, you can try microwaving it for 8 - 10 seconds, no more, or you'll regret it!

-This recipe calls for 2 cups of finely ground blanched almond flour.
+This recipe calls for two cups of finely ground blanched almond flour.
 If you simply scoop it directly from the bag, you may find you have too much, as the flour gets packed.

-I scoop roughly two cups, sift it, then scoop again, levelling it with a knife scraped across the top of the measuring cup.
+Scoop roughly two cups, sift it, then scoop again, leveling it with a knife scraped across the top of the measuring cup.
 The most accurate way to measure almond flour is with a digital scale.
 Two cups of almond flour weigh 192 grams or 6.8 ounces.

-Instead of using the slice and bake method, you can use a cookie scoop to scoop the dough and flatten it slightly with your fingers or by making a cross-hatch pattern with a fork.
+Instead of using the slice-and-bake method for these Orange Cardamon Almond Flour Cookes, you can use a cookie scoop to scoop the dough, flatten it slightly with your fingers on a baking sheet, or make a cross-hatch pattern with a fork.

 Cranberry-Almond Shortbread Cookies (shown below).
-Substitute 1/2 tsp pure almond extract for the vanilla extract and add 1/4 cup finely chopped dried cranberries to the dough.
+Substitute ½ teaspoon of pure almond extract for the vanilla extract and add ¼ cup of finely chopped dried cranberries to the dough.
 Sprinkle with a few sliced almonds before baking.

-Or simply leave out the flavour additions and make them deliciously plain!
+Or simply leave out the flavor additions and make them deliciously plain!

-Store them at room temperature for 3 to 5 days in container.
-After that, I would refrigerate or freeze them.
+Store these shortbread cookies at room temperature for 3 to 5 days in a container.
+For longer storage, refrigerate or freeze them.

 These cookies freeze beautifully.
 Cool completely on a wire rack, then pack into an airtight freezer container.
 They will last for 3 months or more.